 - heart valve surgery – repairing and replacing narrowed or leaking heart valves

 - aortic surgery – replacing an enlarged or damaged blood vessel leaving the heart

-Thoracic surgeons perform a wide range of surgery including:
+If you choose to specialise as a thoracic surgeon, you’ll perform a wide range of surgery including:

 - surgery for lung cancer, tumours and cysts

 - keyhole thoracic surgery (video assisted thoracoscopic surgery (VATS))